garbados/couchdb/share/doc/src/api-basics.rst

 API Basics
 ==========

-The CouchDB API is the primary method of interfacing to a CouchDB instance.
+The Cloudant API is the primary method of interfacing to a Cloudant instance.
 Requests are made using HTTP and requests are used to request information from the database, store new data, and perform views and formatting of the information stored within the documents.

-Requests to the API can be categorised by the different areas of the CouchDB system that you are accessing, and the HTTP method used to send the request.
+Requests to the API can be categorised by the different areas of the Cloudant system that you are accessing, and the HTTP method used to send the request.
 Different methods imply different operations, for example retrieval of information from the database is typically handled by the ``GET`` operation, while updates are handled by either a ``POST`` or